maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 The Frida Gum interceptor also has gaps around aggressive compiler optimisation, including some tail-call and link-time optimisation cases.

-Kernel mode remains the general path.
-Userspace mode is a useful experiment with a real performance result, not yet a universal replacement.
+Kernel mode remains the general path, while userspace mode is a useful experiment with a real performance result rather than a universal replacement.

 ## What comes next